 Though there are always on- and off-campus jobs being posted, the numbers will steadily decrease throughout the fall semester.
 If you would like to work once classes start, don't be afraid to start applying even if you are not on campus yet.

-If you are seeking on-campus positions specifically, it should be noted that only work-study eligible students are being hired in on-campus jobs at this time.
+If you are seeking on-campus positions specifically, it should be noted that only work-study-eligible students are being hired in on-campus jobs at this time.
 This is due to a hiring freeze at IUPUI.
 Once the freeze is lifted, all students will see an increase in campus positions to which they can apply.

-Though we had around 4700 students working on campus last academic year, the on-campus job search is fairly competitive.
+The on-campus job search is fairly competitive.
 Students who utilize our office to assist in their job search tend to be more successful finding an on-campus position than those who do not.
 We are happy to help you as many times as you need to ensure you are successful in your job search.

-Many students feel concerned about taking on too much during their first semester, but many first year students report that working while attending classes helped them adjust to college much faster.
+Many students feel concerned about taking on too much during their first semester, but many first-year students report that working while attending classes helped them adjust to college much faster.
 Working can help you meet other students, find a routine, and learn how to manage your time more effectively.

 However, we also know that working is not the right choice for every student.
 We are happy to talk with you more about your specific concerns and help you determine if working is the right choice for you.

 At this time, on-campus remote work opportunities are still being decided since the university is going back to a primarily in-person format this year.
 However, Handshake has a variety of non-IUPUI related remote work opportunities that you may search for.